LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/permission_error_3.rst.txt

    permission_error(Operation, Permission, Culprit)

-Throws an evaluation error.
+Throws an permission error.
+Used when an operation is not allowed.
+For example, sending a message for a predicate that is not within the scope of the sender.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::